Terra

 Rask isn’t like a traditional managed fund, ETF or “platform”.
 It’s more like a very secure brokerage account that we simply manage on your behalf.

-To manage your portfolio, provide the technology, include advanced tax reporting, do the research, handle rebalancing and everything that comes with Rask Invest, we charge a low management fee of 0.55%.
+To manage your portfolio, provide the technology, include advanced tax reporting, do the research, handle rebalancing and everything that comes with Rask Invest, we charge a low management fee starting at 0.32%.
 This is the only fee that Rask receives, and it’s shared with our technology provider and Responsible Entity (InvestSMART).
-As we strive to create wealth, not capture it, for large balances, we can discount this fee.
+As we strive to create wealth, not capture it, for large balances, we can discount this fee

 Finally, there are some other costs that may apply in rare circumstances, as disclosed in the PDS.
 See Product Disclosure Statement (PDS) & Target Market Determination (TMD) for more information.